Templates

 Template variables

-• Description: This helps explain the exact content you expect to get with with your variables.
-Descriptions also useful to give details about formatting.
+- Description: This helps explain the exact content you expect to get with your variables.
+Descriptions are also useful to give details about formatting.
 For instance, if it's an amount, the following description is a good choice:

 The amount of the investor's investment in the following format XXX,XXX.XX.